staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 which means I am looking into code where `mixed` types are involved and how I can improve the situation.

 In my opinion we are in a pretty good `mixed` type shape, as the most common problems I can think of seem to be addressed.
-For sure new examples will show up, and we will continue to improve the situation.
+For sure new examples will show up, and we still will and have to continue to improve the situation.
 I am no longer prioritizing `mixed` problems over other things in my PHPStan work, though.

 So what's ahead?
 My new focus area will be improving the PHPStan story around multi-phpversion supporting code.
-This means focusing on stuff which is different between different PHP versions and on tasks/hurdles common to projects which are in the process of a PHP version upgrade.
+This means focusing on stuff which is different between PHP versions and tasks/hurdles common to projects which are in the process of a PHP version upgrade.

 #### Narrow types by PHP_VERSION_ID

-The first step in this direction was already achieved by making PHPStan aware of `composer.json` defined PHP version requirements and taking this knowledge into account to narrow constants like `PHP_VERSION_ID` et. all.
+The first step in this direction was already achieved by making PHPStan aware of `composer.json` defined PHP version requirements and taking this knowledge into account to narrow constants like `PHP_VERSION_ID` et. all. since PHPStan 2.0.

 There is a dedicated blog post about this topic already: [PHPStan PHP Version Narrowing](https://staabm.github.io/2024/11/14/phpstan-php-version-narrowing.html)

 #### So what's next?

-The current plan is to make PHPStan aware of the PHP-Version within the current scope and utilize this information in type inference and error reporting.
+The current plan is to make PHPStan aware of a narrowed PHP-Version within the current scope and utilize this information in type inference and error reporting.
-This means while analyzing code we no longer use just use a fixed PHP version configured in e.g. PHPStan NEON configuration, but also narrow it further down based on the code at hand:
+This means while analyzing code we no longer use just use a fixed PHP version configured in e.g. PHPStan NEON configuration, but also narrow it further down based on the code at hand.

 Let me give you a few examples which currently don't work well, but should work much better after the project evolves:

 At the time of writing PHPStan 2.0.2 will report null coalescing errors in your code only if you narrow down the PHP version by configuration.
-This means you e.g. defined the PHP version or version-range by NEON config, `composer.json` (as of PHPStan 2+) or implicitly by the PHP runtime version you are using for PHPStan.
+This means you e.g. define the PHP version or version-range by NEON config, `composer.json` (as of PHPStan 2+) or implicitly by the PHP runtime version you are using for PHPStan.
-Running the below example on e.g. with PHP8 will not yield any errors.
+Running the below example without additional configuration on PHP8 will not yield any errors.
 As of now you would need e.g. a separate CI job configured for PHPStan 7.3 or lower to catch the error.
 In the future, I want PHPStan catch this error even when running on PHP8 or later.

 ```php